USSiamaboat/hawkdove/README.md

 # Computational Validation of a Mathematical Model of Stable Multi-Species Communities in a Hawk Dove Game

+---

+# NOTE: THIS REPO IS NOT COMPLETE

+---

 Code and paper were authored by Jeffrey Lu.

 Preprinted in arXiv.
 DOI 12345.